dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 The configuration for a Michelson interferometer that we will use to explore single-photon interference in this lab.
 :::

- 2. Look for single-photon interference
+**Step 2** Look for single-photon interference

-    - Scan throuh the wedge postions on both arms looking for interference at the detector
+1. Scan throuh the wedge postions on both arms looking for interference at the detector
-    - when found, note the position near the interference on the wedges
+2. when found, note the position near the interference on the wedges
-    - Choose a wedge to oscillate, and move it around the interference region
+3. Choose a wedge to oscillate, and move it around the interference region
-    - When found, your output should look like that shown in {numref}`fig-t3e1-lab-interference-output`
+4. When found, your output should look like that shown in {numref}`fig-t3e1-lab-interference-output`

-    - From this measurement, can you comment on the coherence time of the photons?
-How does the interference relate to coherence time?
-Explain how you determined a rough estimate of the coherence time.
+**AIs** (1) From this measurement, can you comment on the coherence time of the photons?
+(2) Explain how the interference relate to coherence time.
+(3) Provide a rough estimate of the coherence time.
+(4) For comparison, record interference of the adjustment laser (to do this, you can attentuate the light using the polarizer elements).
+Comment on the difference.

 :::{figure-md} fig-t3e1-lab-interference-output